Multiphase curved boundary condition in lattice Boltzmann method: Numerical methods

-A proportional coefficient $k$ is introduced to decouple the dimension unit of the length between the momentum space and the mesh space, namely $\delta \hat x = k\delta x$ .
+A proportional coefficient $k$ is introduced to decouple the computational mesh from the momentum space \cite{Wen2020} and relates the length units of the two space, $\delta \hat x = k\delta x$ .
 Here the quantities in the mesh space are marked by a superscript.
-Following dimensional analysis, the chemical potential in the mesh space can be evaluated by \cite{wen2017,Wen2020}
+Following the dimensional analysis, the chemical potential in the mesh space can be evaluated by \cite{Wen2017,Wen2020}

 This approach greatly improves the stability of the chemical-potential multiphase model, and the transformation holds the mathematical equivalence and has no loss of accuracy.
-In addition to that, this model not only has a gas-to-liquid density ratio of more than ${10^{20}}$, but also has a very small spurious current, which is ideal for the simulation in this work.

-Here, the external force is achieved by a forcing technique, and we use the exact difference method proposed by Kupersthokh et al. to bring the nonideal force into the LBE \cite{Kupershtokh2009}:
+The resulted external force is incorporated into LBE by a forcing technique.
+Here, the exact difference method is used and the body force term is simply equal to the difference of equilibrium distribution functions before and after the nonideal force acting on the fluid during a time step \cite{Kupershtokh2009}: